 Identifying Unhealthy Coping Mechanisms

-The transition from victim to survivor is a major step.
+The transition from victim to survivor is a significant step.
 It’s possible to slide back and forth from the survivor back to the victim mentality.
 Be mindful of your self-talk and habitual behaviors.
 The Enneagram of Personality profile can help you see how you leverage these coping mechanisms.

 If you only identify with one of the above victim typologies, you will have a good idea of your default personality type.
 However, many victims identify with more than one.
 So, although you initially disintegrate within your basic triad, your Ego will continue around the circle adopting tactics to ensure it maintains control of awareness.